Article by: Sudhakar Velaga

 When it comes to project management, there are many challenges to keep each project on track and within budget.
 There are several factors to consider, as well as internal and external elements that may cause a project to derail.
 However, by taking a few precautions and having excellent planning and execution in place, a PM can lead his/her project to success.
 Here are five key elements (P’s) of project management, which can help ensure a project or program will move along smoothly:

 Planning – Plans May Fail, but the Planning is Essential

-Developing a Project Plan is primary task of a PM.
+Developing a Project Plan is the primary task of a PM.
 The PM should also establish measurable and trackable success criteria, including accomplishing tasks on schedule, achieving budget targets, confirming that product functionality is satisfactory to the customer, and ensuring government and/or industry regulations are met.
 Taking care of all the details to lay the groundwork for your project’s success is key.
 Before the project starts, it is important to make sure that it is based on a solid foundation and that the buy-in from all key stakeholders is secured.
-Understanding their interests and expectations and be aware of how they will determine whether the project is successful or not.
-PM will also need to ensure that verifying that the Project goals are clearly defined, and key activities are closely aligned, the project scope is distinctly identified, including the roles and responsibilities of the various project team members.
+Understand their interests and expectations and be aware of how they will determine whether the project is successful or not.
+The PM will also need to ensure that they are verifying that the project goals are clearly defined, key activities are closely aligned, and that the project scope is distinctly identified, including the roles and responsibilities of the various project team members.

 People – Put People First